owlabout/blog/posts/vue/extending-vuejs-projects.md

 }
 </script>
 ```
 We don't need to change anything in the template of our App.vue, because it will always have a component to render of the name "DefaultCustomComponent".
 It just might be a different one depending on our config.js.
-Ah yes, let's not forget to import our Custom Component in our config.js:
+Ah yes, let's not forget to import our custom component in our config.js:

 ```js
 // config.js for project A